Economic News Calendar Announcement

 Gravatar Image

 James Knowles is an Active Trader, and Trading Instructor.
 James began trading equities and options in 2008 during one of the greatest bull markets of all-time.
 As the tech boom became the tech bust, James hybridized his short-term trading approach to include Swing-Trading, and Algorithmic system design.
-James has further developed and refined his approach while working for some of the largest banks and brokerage houses in the Singapore.
+James has further developed and refined his approach while working for some of the largest banks in Singapore.

 Leave a Reply